Project 2: CS 61A Autocorrected Typing Software

 True

 To ensure that you are correctly minimizing the amount of extra computation that is performed after the limit is reached, there is an autograder test that measures the performance of your solution based on the number of function calls that it makes.
-The test isn't perfect; using a helper function may cause this test to fail even if you are successfully avoiding extra computation.
+If you fail this test, consider how you can minimize the number of recursive calls you make.
+In general, reducing the number of function calls is desired because it improves the efficiency and speed of your function.

 Before writing any code, unlock the tests to verify your understanding of the question: